amyasnikov/validity/docs/quickstart.md

 ### Compliance Test

-* Create a selector.
-Selector is used to gather some subset of devices to later apply compliance tests only to that subset.
+* Create a Selector.
+Selector is used to gather some subset of devices to later apply Compliance Tests only to that subset.
 For now, we just need a selector that gathers all the devices

 ```python
 selector = nb.plugins.validity.selectors.create(name='all', name_filter='.*')